 - Known for strength, load-bearing capacity, and resistance to wear.

-- Used in heavy-duty settings like factories and construction sites.
+- Their metal grating weight ensures stability and durability in heavy-duty settings like factories and construction sites.

 - Polymer Gratings: